Iraq Receives 2,250 Terror Suspects from Syria, Legal Procedures Underway

 “This is a critical part of a long-term framework to prevent an ISIS resurgence, in line with proper burden sharing among Coalition members,” Rubio said added.

-Thousands of ISIS jihadists and their families, including foreigners, have been held in detention centers and camps in Syria since IS’s defeat in 2019 at the hands of Kurdish-led Syrian Democratic Forces (SDF) backed by the U.S.-led Global Coalition.
+Thousands of IS jihadists and their families, including foreigners, have been held in detention centers and camps in Syria since IS’s defeat in 2019 at the hands of Kurdish-led Syrian Democratic Forces (SDF) backed by the U.S.-led Global Coalition.

 The move comes following the recent tensions in Rojava (North and East Syria) after Syrian government forces launched attacks on areas controlled by the SDF, including sites housing prisons with IS detainees and their families.